The Raft, to be Left Aside

 For this,, the Buddha used skillful methods.
 As a Supreme Teacher, he takes disciples through views to no-view.
 He gave a raft of ‘right views’ to cross the ocean of ‘wrong views’.
 The right views are right only so far as they lead one away from fetters, to greater freedom, and diminishing of sorrow, pain, despair and foul states of mind.
 The wrong views are wrong so far as they lead one into more fetters, to further sorrow, pain, despair and foul states of mind.
 The raft of coarse ‘right view’ is abandoned upon seeing a finer ‘right view’.
 The raft of all right views also has to be abandoned as one reaches the shore of clear direct insight of the no-view.
 Otherwise, the right view becomes a wrong view so far as it obstructs clear seeing.
 It casts a veil of conceptuality.

 There is another aspect of the raft example that alagaddupama-sutta points to.
 The raft in this simile is made up of grass, twigs, branches and leaves that the person finds at the shore, and not a boat made up of exquisite substances to be obtained elsewhere.
 In other words, the raft of view is made up of dharmas (phenomena) that one can see and have access to, and not made up of speculations about what may be obtained elsewhere.
 For example, the Buddha shows us to work with appearances, feelings, conceptions, mental formations and cognitions that we can directly know, instead of making metaphysical speculation about some unseen thing.
 The raft of Dharma that the Buddha shows to a disciple always uses only what is accessible to that disciple.

 The Raft-like Path

-Likewise, the Tathagata taught that the clinging to morality or various rituals do not lead to freedom.
+Likewise, the Tathagata taught that the clinging to morality and various rituals do not lead to freedom.
 Yet, the Tathagata taught the way of virtuous life.

 In Śatasāhasrikā Prajnaparamita Sūtra (Perfection of Wisdom Sutra in Hundred Thousand Verses), the Tathagata teaches,